peteraritchie/peteraritchie.github.io/input/posts/2022-06-19-agile-off-the-rails.md

 Objectives that are meant to accomplish other objectives exist in a continuum of objectives called **Cascading Objectives**.

-A **Key Result** are not qualitatively measured ("done," "improved," etc.); they are measured quantitatively ("improved by 25%," "decreased by a factor of 2," etc.)
+A **Key Result** is not qualitatively measured ("done," "improved," etc.); they are measured quantitatively ("improved by 25%," "decreased by a factor of 2," etc.)

 Agile methodologies embody a continuum of purpose, motivation, and improvement.
 Purpose, motivation, and improvement are not team-specific concepts but are organization-wide constructs.
 This continuum is the result of the act of leadership.